letuyettam5/profanity-dectection-chrome-extension/README.md

 # profanity-dectection-chrome-extension
 A Chrome extension that detects vulgar/offensive words and censors them.
 ## About
-This app extension scans the webpage's content and censores any vulgar/offensive word by altering the page's source code.
+This app extension scans the webpage's content and censors any vulgar/offensive word by altering the page's source code.
 The add-on makes users'experience is made safer on the Internet.
 ## Installation
 1. Clone or download this repository into a folder
 2. Go to chrome://extensions/